rishu33/rishu33/readme.md

 - **Personal Website**: [rishusharma.webflow.io](https://rishusharma.webflow.io)
 - **LinkedIn**: [linkedin.com/in/rishu35sharma](https://www.linkedin.com/in/rishu35sharma)

-If my experiences and interests resonate with you, feel free to explore my repositories, connect with me and I'd be happy to begin a conversation.
+NOTE: I am currently in the process of developing my complete GitHub profile, so you might not find all the code that demonstrates my proficiency in various areas just yet.
+However, if my experiences and interests resonate with you, connect with me, or start a conversation—I’d be happy to discuss further!